gonza593/STT465/HW5.md

 **(2) Bayesian Analysis**

-Use the Gibbs sampler developed in class to fit the logistic regression.
+Use the Metropolis sampler developed in class ([logisticRegressionBayes](https://github.com/gdlc/STT465/blob/master/logisticRegression.md)) to fit the logistic regression.
 Collect 55,000 samples, discard the frist 5,000 for burn in.

 **NOTE:** With the sampler available in the GitHub repository you don't need to center covariates, centering is done internally in the sampler.